matthewogtong/matthewogtong/README.md

 ## Hi! 👋 :
-As a dedicated iOS developer, I specialize in Apple's ecosystem, building intuitive and visually appealing apps.
+As a dedicated iOS developer, I specialize in Apple's ecosystem, building robust and intuitive apps.
 I like to stay current with industry trends and occasionally share my insights and experiences writing articles.

-🕊️**Eager to collaborate and discuss on iOSDevelopment**
+🕊️**Eager to collaborate and discuss on iOS Development**

-🧗🏓 **In my free time, I enjoy bouldering and playing ping pong**
+🧗🏓 **In my free time, I enjoy bouldering and ping pong**
 <br>

 <h3 align="left">Connect with me:</h3>